CMSgov/design-system/packages/docs/src/pages/startup/migrating-v4.md

 The new file structure below illustrates where the old `support` and `layout` packages can now be found.

 ```
-cmsds@4.0.0
+design-system@4.0.0
+   ├── package.json
+   └── dist
+       ├── index.css        CSS
+       ├── index.scss
+       ├── index.js
        ├── fonts
        ├── images
        ├── components
        │   ├── Button
        │   └── etc…
        ├── utilities
        │   ├── grid         `layout` has been moved to utilities
        │   └── etc…
        └── styles
-       ├── settings    `support` has been renamed to `settings` and moved to styles
+           ├── settings     `support` has been renamed to       │`settings` and moved to styles
            └── etc...
 ```

 ## Importing JavaScript and Sass